ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 - [Ya no sé qué hacer conmigo]() - I don't know what to do with myself anymore.
 (This is also the name great song by Uruguayan band Cuarteto de nos)
 - Ya vuelvo - I return soon.

 Translating these directly into English causes immediate problems.
 In the first sentence, "ya" means "already"; in the second, "ya" means "anymore"; in the third, "ya" means "soon".
 In Hebrew, on the contrary, "ya" is exactly the word "כבר" in these common contexts.
-Or take the difference between "conocer" and "saber" which is confusing to explain in English but instantly translatable in English to "להכיר" and "לדעת".
-I'd be willing to this triangulation to a new language applies beyond just Spanish.
+Or take the difference between "conocer" and "saber" which is confusing to explain in English but instantly translatable in Hebrew to "להכיר" and "לדעת".
+It would seem plausible this triangulation to a new language applies beyond just Spanish or even just Romance/Germanic Language.

 ## What I did + resources + suggestions